 Nomadic Offshore Wind will provide an opportunity for the local supply chain to gear up for commercial-scale offshore opportunities that Northern Ireland and Scotland can offer.

-Floating wind foundations are normally used in deep waters where fixed foundations are no longer economically feasible.
-Space for fixed foundations is scarce in many countries (including the UK) as development of fixed wind projects has been happening for the last 15 years.
 The recent ScotWind allocation in Scotland proved the rise of Floating wind foundations with a pipeline of up to 15GW of floating wind out of total 25GW of allocation.
 Therefore, floating wind is going to play a particularly vital role in the development of offshore wind pipelines in many countries including Northern Ireland and Scotland.